What is eduScrum?

 The Sprint Planning starts from the formation of the Student Teams.
 Every student fills out the questionnaire with their main qualities and skills.

 Before the teams are created either teacher or students select Team captains.
+It can be also done randomly.
 They select team members anonymously based on their qualities and skills.
 The goal of the team formation is to have team members with complementary qualities & skills.
 Teams should have also balanced gender distribution and they should not be based on friendship.

 2) Learning objectives